 Parking is free, your admission includes free parking.

 What time should we arrive at Discovery Cove?

-The day we went I felt like were going to be plenty early and we were not.
-When we pull in there was a large, slow moving line.
-They give out time slots of certain activities when you check in, so I think you should be there no later than 7 AM.
+The day we went I felt like we were going to be plenty early and we were not.
+When we pull in there was a large, slow-moving line.
+They give out time slots of certain activities when you check-in, so I think you should be there no later than 7 AM.
 If you can get there by 6:45 AM it would be even better.

 6000 Discovery Cove Way,